 For these measurements, we select two categories that generally compete: affordability and solvency.
 We measure “affordability” by comparing the amount of pension contributions from the state, as an employer, to the revenue from the state’s general fund budget (or GF-S).
 We measure “solvency” by determining how many future scenarios for our state pension plans result in “pay-go” (premature trust fund exhaustion) or result in a funded status below 60 percent.
 Improving one category will generally weaken the other.
+For more information on these measurements and the current status of the retirement systems, please see the 2017 Report on Financial Condition and Economic Experience Study.

 These select risk measurements provide a helpful and quick at-a-glance summary of the financial risks of the state pension plans.
 The values change each year and can also change materially with the use of different assumptions and methods.
 Please see